MA Integrative Psychotherapy

 “It is only in being creative that the individual discovers the self” – D.W.
 Winnicott

 As a client, absolutely no experience or training in the arts is necessary, no special equipment is required and there is no such thing as ‘getting it wrong’.
-Clients are never required to do anything that feels uncomfortable and there is no obligation whatsoever to use the arts in sessions, just talking and being present together in sessions is always absolutely fine too.
+Clients are never required to do anything that feels uncomfortable.
+There is no obligation whatsoever to use the arts in our sessions however: just talking and being present together in sessions is always absolutely fine too.

 As an Integrative Psychotherapist and Arts Therapist, I have worked with clients and groups across both the charity sector and the statutory (NHS Mental Health) sector in London as well as in private practice.

 I have experience of working with a broad client base – including many people struggling with depression, anxiety, PTSD, sexual abuse, relationship difficulties, neurodiversity and addiction as well as survivors of serious childhood trauma and abuse.
 Other people may initially seek therapy due to simply feeling a sense of general dissatisfaction or low motivation with the intention of seeking out new ways of being or better coping with everyday life challenges.

 Prior to qualifying as a psychotherapist, I worked for 19 years in the inner-city Further Education sector where I specialised in providing individual tailored support to adolescents and adults presenting with a vast range of neurodiverse ways of experiencing the world and the processing of information such as ASD and ADHD as well as various sensory, physical, and neurological impairments.
 I therefore have extensive knowledge, experience and deep empathy regarding the additional pressures and obstacles that such difficulties can bring for all the family when additional needs are not fully understood or met by mainstream society.